 1. What To Do If They Get Lost

-A lost child is a scared child, and usually their first instinct is to begin searching for their family.
-I remember being separated as a child from my parents at a department store.
+A lost child is a scared child, and usually, their first instinct is to begin searching for their family.
+I remember being separated from my parents at a department store as a child.
 The feeling was so terrifying.
 My heart and thoughts were racing, though my thoughts were not organized.
-Looking around, frantically scanning faces and trying not to cry was all I could do.
-I was found and that experience helps me now as an adult.
+Looking around, frantically scanning faces, and trying not to cry was all I could do.
+I was found, and that experience helps me now as an adult.
 I know what children feel like when they are lost.
-Whether your child is lost in a grocery store or on a hiking trip, the instruction is the same.
-Train your child to stop and sit as soon as he or she realizes they are lost.
-Assure them that no matter how scared they might be, you are searching for them at that very moment.
-Explain to them that you will be looking for them, but if they keep moving around, it will take longer to find them.

-Consider equipping your child with an inexpensive cell phone and when venturing outdoors, a few survival items tucked in a fanny pack or their pockets.
+Consider equipping your child with an inexpensive cell phone and a few survival items tucked in a fanny pack or their pockets when venturing outdoors.
 Items such as a whistle, a bright bandana and a bottle of water will go a long way to helping a lost child be found more quickly.
-This survival skill could save your child’s live.
+This survival skill could save your child’s life.